Eddy water descaler - home pageEddy magnetic descaler - FAQEddy descaler customer testimonialsPrice of Eddy hard water descaler

 Unlike most substances, most calcium salts become less soluble as the temperature rises (commonly known as inverse solubility).
 Such salts are naturally present to some degree in all mains water supplies.
 Hence, any system where mains water is heated is liable to suffer from limescale formation.
 Consider a mains water containing 300 milligrams per litre (mg/l) of calcium carbonate hardness.
 The potential weight of limescale produced in a 100 litre central heating system is 30 grams, and this is from only the initial fill of water.
 Once formed, calcium scale tends to not redissolve, and water lost from the system for whatever reason will leave it behind.

 The fresh make-up water will then bring more calcium salts into the system to begin the process again producing an ever-increasing thickness of scale.
 Being a direct result of increased temperature, limescale will form in the hottest part of the system, usually the heat transfer surface in the boiler.
 In contrast, iron oxide first forms as sludge at the point of corrosion, and only turns into limescale if it is carried by the water to the heat exchanger where it can become hardened by baking.
+You need a descaler.

-Fit an Eddy to eliminate limescale damage
+Fit an Eddy descaler to avoid damage from limescale

 Risk free.
 12 month money-back guarantee.